kjswedberg/kjswedberg.github.io/week1.md

 ## Tuesday, May 19, 2020
 This morning, I learned basic [Markdown](https://www.markdownguide.org/basic-syntax/).
 Yesterday, I had become familiar with the basic Markdown that is discussed in the [GitHub Guides](https://guides.github.com/features/mastering-markdown/).
 Today, I became familier with the information about basic Markdown that is discussed [here](https://www.markdownguide.org/basic-syntax/) and I am reviewing the information that I had learned about Markdown yesterday.

-* Things to learn in basic Markdown:
+* Things learned in basic Markdown:
   * [x] Headers / Subheaders
   * [x] Lists
   * [x] Web links